drordas/D2MCS/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:
 * Ensured no more than 2 cores are used in the examples, vignettes, etc.
+* Ensured that the functions of examples/vignettes/tests do not write in the user's home filespace.
 ## Test environments
 * Ubuntu 20.04.2 LTS (on local and travis-ci), R 4.0.5
 * local Windows 10 Pro, R 4.0.5